Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 Quick Summary

-Oregon CHL is NOT honored in: ❌ California, Washington, Colorado, Nevada, New Mexico, Hawaii, and most northeastern states
+Oregon CHL is not honored in: California, Washington, Colorado, Nevada, New Mexico, Hawaii, and most northeastern states.

-States that honor Oregon: 23+ states (as of 2026)
+Total states that honor Oregon CHL: 23+ (as of 2026)

 Understanding Reciprocity